Get all the latest data for Belgrade

 Which neighborhoods have the fastest rising property prices in Belgrade as of 2026?

-As of early 2026, the top three neighborhoods with the fastest rising property prices in Belgrade are Zvezdara (particularly Mirijevo and Lion), Voždovac (especially Kumodraž and the Banjica edges), and Čukarica (notably Banovo brdo and Žarkovo).
+As of early 2026, the three neighborhoods with the fastest rising property prices in Belgrade are Zvezdara (particularly the Mirijevo and Lion micro-areas), Voždovac (especially around Kumodraž and Banjica edges), and Čukarica (notably Banovo brdo and Žarkovo).

 By the way, you will find much more detailed price ranges across neighborhoods in our property pack covering the real estate market in Belgrade.